Zschiegner Refining Company: National intervention

 After the Zschiegner Refining Company was raided by the DEA, where approximately 3,000 different chemicals were discovered, the EPA decided to investigate the site further.
 On November 2, 1992, the EPA started removing all the chemicals and any materials that were contaminated.
 The EPA also took several samples and in 1995, the analysis of these samples showed that inorganic contaminants were found in the on-site soil and downstream surface water and sediment.
 In December 1997, a Hazard Ranking System (HRS) report was made, which concluded by placing the site on the National Priorities List (NPL) in March 1998.

 In order for a site to be considered a “Superfund site,” the EPA must collect data and determine if there are any hazardous chemicals affecting the environment.
 The test the EPA conducts is called the HRS, which is “a numerically based screening system that uses information from initial limited investigations to assess the relative potential of sites to pose a threat to human health or the environment.”
 This test was created to see if there are any potential threats on human health or the environment.
 If a site did meet their criteria then it is placed into the NPL, which is where we can see how the Zschiegner Refining Company site was placed.

 Health and environmental hazards

 After the DEA discovered approximately 3,000 chemicals on site, the EPA decided to investigate.
 This investigation was through sampling and as a result, the EPA discovered several chemicals.
 These chemicals were hazardous and affected the people and environment in the area that it was found in.
 The soil, sediments, surface water, groundwater, and the building were all contaminated with these hazardous chemicals.
 The people that worked at the facility were getting sick and were experiencing symptoms, such as irritation to different parts of their bodies.

-Etha
+Ether

-One chemical that was initially found in the first assessment was Etha (Ethyl, Ether, or Ethyl).
-Etha is a colorless, liquid that can easily be evaporated.
-This chemical is exposed by inhaling it or can be absorbed through the skin.
-With just a little bit of exposure, it can cause narcotic effects such as sleepiness or giddiness, eye irritation, irritation of skin, or respiratory system.
+One chemical that was initially found in the first assessment was ether, a colorless liquid that can easily be evaporated.
+Chemical exposure by inhaling or absorption through the skin can cause narcotic effects such as sleepiness or giddiness, eye irritation, irritation of skin, or respiratory system.